Introduction to Iot Projects

 2. Public safety

-Here is the list of following private sector project mention below:
+Here is the list of the following private sector projects mention below:

 1. Smart home lighting project by Philips Hue

 - Philips Hue is a revolutionary technology for a modern home that lets you remotely control the lights installed in your home.
 One can schedule the lights to go and off for a duration of time.
 Lights are further embedded with sensors to detect human presence and turn on and off accordingly.

 - The technology can go further beyond, enhancing the movie experience by auto-adjusting brightness based on the kind of movie being watched.
 For instance, if you’re watching a horror movie, the brightness of the room will go down, giving the user a better experience.

 This medication dispenser by Philips is designed for elderly patients who are unable to keep track of their daily medication.
 This device helps in keeping track of their medication and dispenses the required dosage in pre-filled cups.
 This device further notifies the user when it needs to be refilled or serviced.